jonah-chen/pointcloud_visualizer/README.md

 2. Render the tightest bounding boxes and other bounding boxes ~~3.
 Learn to do [normal estimation](https://pcl-docs.readthedocs.io/en/latest/pcl/doc/tutorials/content/normal_estimation.html) on 3D scans that does not come with normals~~
 ~~4.
 Explore different methods of mesh reconstruction to be able to render meshes from pointcloud.
 Then, attempt to create instance masks with meshed objects, starting with [this](https://towardsdatascience.com/5-step-guide-to-generate-3d-meshes-from-point-clouds-with-python-36bad397d8ba).~~
-5. Learn to use a Z-Buffer to be able to render the triangle meshes without sorting.
+~~5.
+Learn to use a Z-Buffer to be able to render the triangle meshes without sorting.~~